rocdoc2/fe3h-discord-builds/Claude-basic-wrath.md

 Make sure you build authority gradually over part 1.
 A's the big one, but you still want C by chapter 3 and B by chapter 7 so he can use new battalions as you unlock them.

+If you feel like going for B+ axes to get wrath from warrior, feel free to do so.

 When you're done with all this just go for bow rank.

 __Skill Loadout__